iadod/iadod.github.io/_posts/2021-08-14-economy-and-labor.md

 no one can gain disproportional value from the system and the cost of goods and services are accurate.

-How do you incentivize projects? credit and debit serve this purpose.
+How do you incentivize projects? credit and debt serve this purpose.
 Making a deal with the future.

-I want my project to get funding. but no one has large caches of extra capitol, so it is hard to fund. if this is the case then the project must be so compelling that people will have to desire to help. allocating their labor. instead of capitol. this creates a psychological problem.
+I want my project to get funding. but no one has large enough caches of extra capitol, so it is hard to fund. if this is the case then the project must be so compelling that people will have to <i>desire<i/> to help. allocating their labor. instead of capitol. this creates a psychological problem.

 this must be where we get marketing.